AryaMoghaddam/Ary4-alt/README.md

 -👯 I’m looking to collaborate with other developers

--🥅 2021 Goals: More incomping side projects and Enter college🤞
+-🥅 2021 Goals: More incomping side projects and Enter University🤞

--⚡ Fun fact: I love to play guitar / violin
+-⚡ Fun fact: I love to play guitar & violin

 -🎥I'm a movie buff